Step 1) Verify & Secure Your Utah LLC's Name

-While it’s not mandatory to have one in Utah, creating it organizes the internal affairs of your business especially when it comes to dealing with its members.
-An Operating Agreement is an internal arrangement between members of your LLC on matters of financial and managerial responsibilities for LLC members, and clarifies their rights and options.
+While it’s not mandatory to have one in Utah, creating it organizes the internal affairs of your business.
+An Operating Agreement sets an internal arrangement about financial and managerial responsibilities for LLC members, and clarifies their rights and options.
 It also serves to protect the organization’s limited liability status.

 If you have employees, sales tax, or an S-Corp, you will want a CPA to help you with your tax compliance.
-However, if you are going to handle those matters on your own, begin your research with the Utah State Tax Commission.
+However, if you want to handle those matters on your own, begin your research with the Utah State Tax Commission.
 Everything you need to know and then some can be found there if you aren’t working on this with a professional.

 Bookmark the Salt Lake City district office of the Small Business Administration and the state’s Business Services page, because they’re likely going to be go-to sources.
 If you need additional help, there’s a Business License Service we recommend.